whiterg1/Pre-Bootcamp-Public/README.md

-# This is my read me file, there are many like it but this one is mine
+# Hello World

+This is a routine for our first project.